 Treat your favorite animal lover to an up-close-and-personal experience with Grandfather’s resident animals.

 The Keeper for a Day program provides a unique opportunity to spend a half-day shadowing and working alongside the keepers of Grandfather Mountain’s environmental wildlife habitats, observing various training sessions, animal behavior and the inner workings of the park’s habitats.

 Keeper for a Day runs April through October, but reservations are accepted year-round.
 To learn more, email firstname.lastname@example.org.

-The views aren’t the only thing sweet at Grandfather Mountain.
+The views aren’t the sweetest thing on Grandfather Mountain.

-The mountain is also home to a fudge shop, which boasts a colorful variety of homemade, delectable and seasonal flavors.
+The mountain is also home to a sustainably operated fudge shop, which boasts a colorful variety of homemade, delectable and seasonal flavors.

-Although the shop is only open on weekends during winter, fudge will be available for sale daily in Mildred’s Grill, located in the Nature Museum.
+Although the shop is only open on weekends from January to spring, fudge will be for sale daily in Mildred’s Grill, located in the Nature Museum.

 Fudge is also only a phone call away.
 Orders can be placed for pickup or home delivery by calling (828) 733-6518 or (828) 733-1058.

 For a gift that keeps on giving, shoppers can purchase an annual membership to Grandfather Mountain’s Bridge Club.